Hacktix/gbctv/README.md

 ## How do I use it?
 You'll need to use a flashcart in order to get the ROM loaded on your actual device, as running it on an emulator probably wouldn't be very useful.
 You can grab the newest release [here](https://github.com/Hacktix/gbctv/releases) and simply just start it up.

+### Recording Profiles
+GBCTV offers a system of "recording profiles".
+These profiles work as sort of "slots" into which signals can be recorded.
+When no recording is in progress, the profile number can be switched by pressing left and right on the D-Pad.

 ### Recording Signals
 Press the A button once prompted to start an IR recording.
 The program waits for an incoming IR signal before starting the recording.
 If the small recording-dot icon disappears before any signal was provided there was most likely some sort of interference.
 In this case, just hit A again until it records the signal properly.

-**Note:** Keep in mind that (currently) starting a new recording automatically overwrites any previous recordings.
+The recording overwrites anything else stored in the currently selected profile.

 ### Playing Back Signals
-Pressing the B button (while no recording is in progress) starts playback of the last stored signal.
+Pressing the B button (while no recording is in progress) starts playback of the signal stored in the currently selected Recording Profile.
 Holding down the B button loops this signal over and over.

 **Note:** Pressing B before recording any signals will end up sending random signals and may cause unintended side effects.
 I would recommend against doing this.